deckhouse/deckhouse/modules/300-prometheus/docs/FAQ.md

 ## How do I create custom Grafana dashboards?

-Custom Grafana dashboards can be added to the project using the infrastructure as a code approach.
+Custom Grafana dashboards can be added to the project using the Infrastructure as a Code approach.
 To add your dashboard to Grafana, create the dedicated [`GrafanaDashboardDefinition`](cr.html#grafanadashboarddefinition) Custom Resource in the cluster.

 An example: